OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 Did you glance at the first section and think, this is very basic?

-It could still be worth going through this stuff to remind yourself of how it all starts, there might even be something you skipped over last time round.
+It could still be worth going through the whole notebook or just particular sections; there might even be something you skipped over first time round.

 On the other hand if you understand and can explain each of the following terms and how they relate to R, then perhaps this tutorial is